How to Effectively Network in the Charity Sector

 But this new digital space has its disadvantages.
 When you make quick online connects, it’s not always clear whether you’re actually building meaningful relationships.
 It’s just about being able to spot the useful connections amongst all the spammy ones.

 That’s not to say that online networking is not useful—because it is.
-And with so many different avenues to interact with our colleagues and build up a network—both on and offline—there’s no limit to the sort of people we can connect with throughout our careers.
+And with so many different avenues to interact with our colleagues and build up a network, there’s no limit to the sort of people we can connect with throughout our careers.

 Networking in a specialised sector like not-for-profit